Merkoba/Hue/configuration.md

 "max_media_source_length"
 >Maximum length of a media source urls.

-"max_roomlist_items"
->Maximum amount of items cached and shown when requesting the Public Rooms list.

-"max_roomlist_topic_length"
->Maximum displayed topic of a room in room lists.
-If topic is bigger it gets cropped.

 "max_log_messages"
 >Maximum amount of messages to store in room logs.
 It stores chat messages and some notifications like image uploads and tv changes.

 "max_admin_log_messages"
 >Maximum amount of messages to store in room admin logs.
 It stores information about the most recent admin activity.

-"max_visited_rooms_items"
->Maximum amount of items shown in the Visited Rooms list.

 "max_title_length"
 >Maximum length for the tab's title.
 Title consists of "room_name - topic" and is set automatically.
 If title is bigger it gets cropped.